What is the difference between a hotel and a Bed & Breakfast?

 This varies greatly from property to property and if these are important to you it is wise to ask.

-At Volcano Acres Ranch TV sets with DVD players are included in each room.
-High speed Internet access is available for checking email or posting to social media, but due to our location in the rainforest we don’t get enough bandwidth to stream movies or shows.
-If you need to send or receive a fax, or make a copy, just let us know.
+At Volcano Acres Ranch TV sets with DVD players and basic cable are included in each room.
+Internet access is available for checking email or posting to social media, but due to our location in the rainforest we don’t get enough bandwidth to stream movies or shows.

 What is breakfast like in a B&B and when is it served?